 What is an acrostic?
 Here’s a quick and simple definition:

 An acrostic is a piece of writing in which a particular set of letters—typically the first letter of each line, word, or paragraph—spells out a word or phrase with special significance to the text.
-Acrostics are most commonly written as a form of, but they can also be found in prose or used as word puzzles.
+Acrostics are most commonly written as a form of poetry, but they can also be found in prose or used as word puzzles.

 Some additional key details about acrostics: